Skip to content

 We have developed a range of products made from recycled ocean-bound plastic.
 Ecopack bin liners are made from recycled plastics collected from coastal areas, shorelines and waterways before it washes out to sea (because we now know that 80% of marine plastic comes from land).
 These environmentally friendlier bin liners and bags provide a practical way for individuals, businesses, and households to reduce their plastic footprint while supporting conservation efforts.

-- Reduce plastic consumption: Cutting back on single-use plastics is one of the simplest yet most effective ways to protect the ocean.
-Opt for products like Ecopack’s recycled plastic bin liners to make a difference with every purchase.
+• Reduce plastic consumption: Cutting back on single-use plastics remains one of the simplest ways to protect the ocean.
+Products like Ecopack’s recycled plastic bin liners help reduce waste with every purchase.

 Happy SeaWeek, Australia!